Keyboard shortcuts

 transform(x).hook_if("workflow.status == 'Failed'" = alarm); // raw Argo expr escape hatch

-• .on_exit(t) / .on_exit(t(args)) — ≤1; the special unconditional exit hook.
+• .on_exit(t) / .on_exit(t(args)): at most one; an unconditional per-task exit hook.

-• .on_success(t) / .on_failure(t) / .on_error(t) — repeatable; athena generates the Argo phase expression.
+• .on_success(t) / .on_failure(t) / .on_error(t): repeatable; fire on the corresponding phase.

-• .hook_if("raw-argo-expression" = t, …) — repeatable; verbatim Argo expression escape hatch.
+• .hook_if("raw-argo-expression" = t, …): repeatable; verbatim Argo expression escape hatch.

-Any hook target is t or t(args) (args resolved like task args).
-Hook templates are force-linked and emitted like any callee.
+Any hook target is t or t(args).
+Hook templates are reachable from this workflow, so they get registered like any other callee.

 .fan_out(|x| C(x, …)) - list fan-out

-let b = a.fan_out(|x| caps(x, "!".to_string())); runs caps once per element of a (Argo withParam; the closure parameter is {{item}}, {{item.field}} for a field of it). b is the aggregated Vec<U>, consumed downstream like any output.
+let b = a.fan_out(|x| caps(x, "!".to_string())); runs caps once per element of a. b is the aggregated Vec<U>, consumed downstream like any output.

-• the closure body must be a single template call.
+• The closure body must be a single template call.

 if / else / else if

-Real Rust conditionals lower to synthesized, when-gated wrapper workflows; exactly one branch runs.
+Real Rust conditionals run exactly one branch:

 // statement-if / else-if / else